 A lot has changed for us recently, as I'm sure you've gathered.
 After 3 weeks on the road in Amelia we quickly realized that she wasn't going to be a long term fit for us.
 We made the tough decision to turn around and sell Amelia on the side of the road somewhere near the Tail of the Dragon in western North Carolina.
-We realized that now was never going to be a better time for us to pass her onto a new and loving home being that she is in "new" condition.
+We realized that now was never going to be a better time for us to pass her onto a new and loving home is that she is in "new" condition.
 When we decided to sell Amelia I suggested that we pick up a cheap car and continue to travel until we could figure out what was next for us.
-After a quick internet search we decided that we wanted to look for a Toyota Tacoma with a bed camper shell.
+After a quick internet search, we decided that we wanted to look for a Toyota Tacoma with a bed camper shell.
 Low and behold this 'lil Taco was for sale an hour and a half south on the boarder of Georgia and North Carolina.
 A day and a half later Owen and I became the proud new owners of the 2008 Tacoma you see above!

 Owen behind the wheel of Amelia and me at the helm of Lando (the new Tacoma) we completed the drive south.
 The very next day we started building out our new home in the Tacoma.
-We're excited to share the process of building out a truck bed because of how accessible it is to so many people who are interested in hitting the road for the weekend, a month, or even a year.
-So lets get started, we have building to do!
+We're excited to share the process of building out a truck bed because of how accessible it is to so many people who are interested in hitting the road for the weekend, a month or even a year.
+So lets get started, we have work to do!

 Step #1 - Planning